ElDavoo/firmadyne-scraper/README.md

 Additions from fork
 ===========
 This repo has fixed some spiders and other bugfixes related to compatibility with python3.
-The only included spiders are confirmed to be working correctly in 2020.
+The included spiders are confirmed to be working correctly in 2020.

 Introduction
 ============